 He went so far as to outline four priority areas through which HHS will transition to value-based health care:

-- Promoting transparency among providers, payers, pharmaceutical companies and pharmacies on prices and quality.
+- Promoting transparency reform among providers, payers, pharmaceutical companies and pharmacies on prices and quality.

 - Granting U.S. consumers more access to health information through interoperable and accessible health technology.